 Treatment for thyroid cancer depends on the type, as well as it’s size and the stage it is at.
 We’re all individual after all and so are cases of the disease.

 - In most cases of thyroid cancer, the thyroid gland is surgically removed.
 This is known as a thyroidectomy.
-After a thyroidectomy, patients require lifelong thyroid medication, to replace what they’re non-existent thyroid is no longer producing for them.
+After a thyroidectomy, patients require lifelong thyroid medication, to replace what their non-existent thyroid is no longer producing for them.
 They become hypothyroid following a thyroidectomy.

 - Some are given radioactive iodine treatment, also known as remnant ablation (which sounds scary, I know).
 This is often given to kill off any thyroid tissue remaining after the thyroid surgery.

 - Experts recommend that TSH levels should be kept a low level to help prevent a recurrence of the cancer.